-Q: I read your article on ocular migraines and had some questions.
-I have been taking medication for GERD (gastroesophageal reflux disease) for seven years and have been a long distance runner for seven years.
+Q: I read your article on ocular migraines and I have some questions.
+I've been taking medication for GERD (gastroesophageal reflux disease) for seven years and have been a long-distance runner for seven years.
 After about five years of this, I started getting ocular migraines.
-They finally started occurring several times per week.
+Eventually, they started occurring several times per week.

-A: I am aware of a few research studies that have demonstrated a relationship between B vitamins and folic acid intake and the reduction in frequency of migraines.
-I am not aware that any of these studies were specific to ophthalmic migraines.
-Nonetheless, thank you very much for your information.
-Dr. Slonim
+A: I am aware of a few research studies that have demonstrated a relationship between B vitamins and folic acid intake and a reduction in the frequency of migraine headaches.
+However, I'm not aware that any of these studies were specific to ophthalmic migraines.
+Nonetheless, thank you very much for this information. — Dr. Slonim